Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 To maintain operational integrity, delivery businesses must ensure:

-• GPS-Enabled Vehicles: All vehicles must have GPS systems that record delivery routes for regulatory tracking.
+• GPS-enabled vehicles: All vehicles must have GPS systems that record delivery routes for regulatory tracking.

 Preparing Cannabis Delivery Orders for Dispatch